CG Q4 2025 Earnings Call Summary | Stock Taper

 2. Strategic Updates and Business Highlights:

-• Strong IPO Performance: The Carlyle Group was the number one private equity sponsor globally by IPO proceeds, with notable transactions including Medline's $7 billion IPO.
+• Global Private Equity: Strong performance with significant monetizations; Carlyle was the top private equity sponsor globally by IPO proceeds, with notable transactions including Medline's $7 billion IPO.

-• Carlyle AlpInvest: Achieved record FRE of $274 million, up nearly 60%, and $319 million in DE, driven by strong fundraising.
+• Carlyle AlpInvest: Achieved record FRE of $274 million, driven by strong fundraising and growth in institutional and global wealth segments.

 3. Forward Guidance and Outlook: